evagabriela/WDI/curriculum/week-02/02-arrays-loops/README.md

 ---
 #### Exercise:
 <!--
-SME NEEDED: 15 minutes estimate
+SME NEEDED: 15 - 20 minutes estimate

 Would be great to have some starter code (probably just needs an index.html and main.js file) and instructions for students to practice for loops in a more hands-on way than just discussing with a partner.
 Just a check for understanding, nothing too fancy needed!
 Maybe log something to the console.
+We can then save the below exercise for use in Fundamentals.
 -->

 Look at the code below: